PSVR 2 (or PS5 VR) – it’s no longer a question of if, but when?

 The PS5 is an absolute powerhouse, capable of delivering native 4K games with stunning graphics.
 Meanwhile, the specs promise high-end PC power for console VR.
 Here’s a chart outlining the specs for the console stacked up against the PS4 and enhanced PS4 Pro, whipped up by our own David Heaney.

-One of the most promising aspects of February’s announcement was that PS5 VR will come with a new VR controller.
-Ryan said that the device will even implement features seen in the new DualSense PS5 controller.
-This gamepad iterates on the DualShock 4 with advanced haptic feedback technology and trigger resistance, two features that seem ideal for future VR support.
+Sony confirmed the controllers will even implement features seen in the new DualSense PS5 gamepad.
+This device iterates on the DualShock 4 with advanced haptic feedback technology and trigger resistance, two features that seem ideal for future VR support.
 If you haven’t, give Astro’s Playroom a try and marvel at the feel of Astro’s footsteps across different surfaces, or the push-back you can when controlling him in spring mode.
 They give you plenty of hints about what to expect from the VR controller.

 Finally, no more Move controllers.